Deerfield Inn Review: Winter Weekend Getaway

 - Butterfly Conservatory & Gardens (South Deerfield) – The innkeeper, Jane Howard, recommended this unique destination to me, but I didn’t have the opportunity to check it out myself.
 It features an 8,000-sq. ft. (!) glass conservatory filled with butterflies.

-I was a guest of the Deerfield Inn, thanks to a collaboration with Select Registry.
+This Deerfield Inn review was provided in exchange for one night of accommodations, thanks to a collaboration with Select Registry.
 All opinions are my own.